How the Nature Park works

 Nature Park process

-The first step in your Nature Park journey is asking the question, ‘Where are we now?’ –– observing and learning about your environment, to begin to understand strengths and opportunities in your learning site.
-This step will encourage children and young people to take notice of the land, nature, and features around them, from both a geographical and scientific perspective as well as giving them the space to share their perceptions of their learning site.
+The first step in the Nature Park journey is asking the question, ‘Where are we now?’ –– observing and learning about the environment to begin to understand strengths and opportunities on a school, nursery or college site.
+This step encourages children and young people to take notice of the land, nature, and features around them, from both a geographical and scientific perspective as well as giving them the space to share their perceptions of their learning site.
 Try the Getting started or Explore your school site packages - with a ‘whole school’ approach, learners throughout the education setting can contribute their findings, opinions and experiences.
 Everyone's voice matters!

 Data collected in this initial step will contribute towards the big picture of the Nature Park programme, to track the collective difference being made.
 By taking a closer look and getting to know their space, learners can form a closer relationship with the environment and make informed decisions about what might need to change.